 Vincent A. “Van” Noletto, Jr. graduated summa cum laude from Springhill College in 1976 and from the University of Alabama School of Law in 1979.
 He is a member of the Mobile, Alabama and American Bar Associations, the Alabama Defense Lawyers Association and the Paul Brock Chapter of the American Inns of Court.
-In addition, Van is an active member of the Professional Liability Attorney Network and was selected for inclusion in The Best Lawyers in America© 2018 in the area of construction litigation.
+In addition, Van is an active member of the Professional Liability Attorney Network and was selected for inclusion in The Best Lawyers in America© 2018 and 2021 in the area of construction litigation.
 He is admitted to practice before all Federal District Courts located in the state of Alabama, the Fifth and Eleventh Circuit Courts of Appeal and the United States Supreme Court.
 Van has served as a lecturer on topics involving construction law and architect/engineering liability.
 He was co-author of “Construction Management: Evolving Roles and Exposure of Construction Managers and Architects/Engineers”, 12 Am.
 J. Trial Advoc.
 55(1988).

 Van has enjoyed a varied professional liability practice for many years and has recently been heavily involved in the representation of architects and engineers.
 Among the recent cases in which Van has been involved are various claims against architects and engineers arising out of construction projects which were undertaken by the Mobile and Baldwin County School Systems.
 He has also been involved in representing a design engineer in claims arising out of the construction of the Thyssenkrupp Steel Facility located in North Mobile County which was a multi-billion dollar project.
 His recent practice also includes a signiﬁcant amount of litigation arising out of the design and construction of numerous high rise condominiums along the Alabama and Florida Gulf Coasts.
 These are multi-party cases with complex pleading issues and involve taking and defending numerous depositions, including those of experts in all ﬁelds of design, construction and remediation.
 They also involve the preparation and presentation of dispositive motions addressing all areas of design and construction liability.